dohack/100Days100CProjects/Day-001-Simple-Calculator/Readme.md

 - [Ankit Kumar](https://www.linkedin.com/in/ankit-kumar-4585b5284/): Project Lead

-## Acknowledgments

-- Inspired by the "100 Days, 100 C Projects" challenge.

 ## Join the Challenge

 This project is part of the "100 Days, 100 C Projects" challenge, where I embark on a journey of C programming mastery.
 Join me in this epic adventure to enhance your coding skills and build an impressive portfolio of projects.